Why some OCBC customers in SMS scams did not get OTPs

 Customers can also download the ScamShield app for iOS devices from the authorities to block unsolicited messages and calls.

-They should not give sensitive information such as login names, passwords and OTPs to anyone or key them into unverified websites.
+They should not give sensitive information like login names, passwords and OTPs to anyone or key them into unverified websites.

 Said Mr Lim: "One should typically be suspicious, sceptical or at least not be impatient when dealing with unsolicited messages, especially those pertaining to an important personal asset like a bank account."